icgc-argo/argo-docs/docs/data/quality-metrics.md

 ## Duplicates Metrics

-This is the data file containing duplicates metrics for aligned CRAM files.
+Data files containing duplicates metrics for aligned CRAM files.
 Multiple reads that match at the same position in the genome are located and tagged as duplicate reads in the CRAM file, where duplicate reads are defined as originating from a single fragment of DNA.

 #### File Types